 After a certain age, the elderly’s independence slowly decreases and it sometimes becomes difficult to continue living at home.
 When this is no longer possible, some relatives consider moving their elderly loved one to a specialized facility.
 In some cases, elderly individuals may face neglect or mistreatment within their own families due to financial constraints or cultural attitudes.
 An old age home or retirement home, is a residential facility offering nursing and assisted living services for older adults.
 These homes provide necessary care such as meals, housekeeping, medical assistance, and recreational activities to maintain resident’s quality of life.
 In this research article, our Tashheer research team compiled a list of the best 7 Old Age homes in Pakistan.
 These 7 organizations own several nursing homes and retirement homes to offer suitable care to each senior citizen.
 Read more about: Women Safety Apps in Pakistan

-List of Shelter Old Age Homes in Pakistan
+List of 7 Prominent Old Age Homes Accepting Residents in Pakistan

 Here is the list of the best 7 old age homes in Pakistan serving senior citizens and disabled old person, listed as follows: